DharaniIlango/Spotify_Analysis/README.md

 # Spotify Top Songs Analysis

 ## Project Description
-Spotify Top Songs Analysis is a web application that leverages the Spotify API to provide users with insights into their listening history.
-The application categorizes users' top songs into short, medium, and long-term periods and displays various audio features such as danceability, energy, and valence.
+The Spotify Analysis Dashboard is a robust application built using Python and Streamlit, designed to provide users with detailed insights into their Spotify usage and music preferences.
+Leveraging Spotify's API and a range of powerful data visualization libraries, this dashboard offers a comprehensive view of your top songs, artists, genres, and more.

-## Features
+## Key Features

-- **Top Songs Analysis**: View your most-played songs over short, medium, and long-term periods.
-- **Audio Features Insights**: Explore detailed audio features of your top tracks, including danceability, energy, and valence.
-- **User-Friendly Interface**: Interact with a clean and intuitive interface built with Streamlit.
+- **Top Song Analysis:** Explore your favorite tracks categorized into short-term, medium-term, and long-term periods.
+Each track's audio features such as danceability, energy, and valence are analyzed and visualized using interactive bar charts.
+- **Market Comparison:** Gain insights into Spotify's stock performance over time, compared with other major music platforms.
+This feature uses Yahoo Finance data and presents the data with interactive line charts.
+- **Artist Insights:** Discover your followed and recently played artists, along with details about their top tracks and albums.
+Artist profiles include images and direct links to Spotify for further exploration.
+- **Genre Visualization:** Visualize your top genres using interactive pie charts and bar graphs.
+This feature aggregates data from your top artists' genres, providing a clear picture of your music preferences.
+- **User Profile:** Display your Spotify user profile details, including the currently playing track, recently played tracks, total listening time, and other relevant information.

 ## Technologies Used

-- **Pandas**: For data manipulation and analysis.
-- **Streamlit**: To create a web application interface.
-- **Spotipy**: A Python library for the Spotify Web API.
+- **Python Libraries:** Spotipy, Streamlit, Altair, Plotly, Pandas
+- **Data Sources:** Spotify API for music data, Yahoo Finance API for stock data
+- **Frontend:** HTML and CSS for custom styling to enhance user experience

 ## Installation